Sasakawa Fellowship Fund for Japanese Language Education

 One Master’s scholarship is offered annually and one Doctoral scholarship is offered every 3 years.

 The 2021 award year is open to Master's thesis applications only.

 Applicants must be New Zealand citizens or permanent residents.

-All applicants should be enrolled or intending to enrol in a research degree in Japanese studies in a New Zealand tertiary institution.
+All applicants should be enrolled or intending to enrol full-time in a research degree in Japanese studies in a New Zealand tertiary institution.
 The research component should be a minimum of 90 credits.

 Doctoral applicants should have a conditional or unconditional admission offer of place in a doctoral programme at a New Zealand tertiary institution, or, be enrolled in the provisional year of a doctoral degree at the time of application closing date (prior to confirmation of registration).